 - Uneven wear on the tread pattern

 - Starting to develop blisters or other foot irritations

 Other possible signs that it is time to replace your running shoes is either your shoes feel flat or your feet feel flat when running or you are starting to suffer from foot ailments such as Plantar Fasciitis.
 These are key indicators that the materials in your shoes are starting to compress and wear down.

-Nike, Brooks, Asics and New Balance are just a few of the many running shoe brands you will find at Family Footwear Center.
+Brooks, Under Armour, Hoka and New Balance are popular running shoe brands at Family Footwear Center.

 How Long Do Running Shoes Last?

 How long you should use a pair of running shoes depends on different factors such as what type of runner you are, what type of running shoe you use, the type of surface your are running on and your specific running gait.